wp-plugins/wpi-designer-button-shortcode/readme.txt

 #### Creating Styles::

-*  you can create unlimited number of reusable styles for buttons.
+*  You can create unlimited number of reusable styles for buttons.
-*  you can change the button's font from the fonts collection.
+*  You can change the button's font from the fonts collection.
-*  you can change the button's Color.
+*  You can change the button's Color.
 *  You can change the button's font-weight.
 *  You can change the space around the text inside button.
-*  You can add the shodow to the text inside button.
+*  You can add the shadow to the text inside button.
 *  You can add the shadow to the button.
 *  You can change the button shape like rectangle, little rounded rectangle, full rounded rectangle or circular(without button text).
 *  You can add the glow to the button with any color and from small size to big size glow.